interstellar-hitchhiker/Conceptual-Understandings/README.md

 **Final thoughts:**

-Overall, this code is an interesting example of how to use CMD to create a simple interactive program.
-The challenges and the learning curve associated with developing the bat file were plentyful!
+Overall, this code is an exciting example of how to use CMD to create a simple interactive program.
+The challenges and the learning curve of developing the bat file were plentiful!
 Creating a functional script has been a journey of trial and error for me.
 Despite the apparent simplicity of the code/shell language, it took me 15 iterations and many hours to arrive at a working version.

 I encountered multiple errors, often requiring significant diagnosis and resolution.
 These issues included problems with the syntax, incorrect pathways, errors related to loops and goto statements, and issues with reading from a spreadsheet and trying to map variables.
 The debugging process involved extensive troubleshooting in identifying and correcting the underlying issues without specific error codes to guide the process.

-There still are a few bugs but I can not figure it out...
+There still are a few bugs, but I need help figuring it out...

 Despite these challenges, I continued developing the script until I  arrived at a functional version.
 This highlights the value of persistence and determination in facing technical challenges.
 It also underscores the importance of learning from mistakes and continually refining coding skills to develop more efficient and effective scripts.